 Since 2017, the Preclinical Translational Research Centre has been operating within the structure of Almazov Centre.
 It comprises the SPF laboratory animal facility designed for testing the safety and efficacy of new drug compounds in accordance with global standards.
-The work of the research laboratory units of this Centre will comply with international GLP regulations.
+The work of the research laboratory units of this Centre complies with international GLP regulations.

 The Preclinical Translational Research Centre provides the opportunity to conduct unique experimental studies in compliance with all international regulations.
 Experimental studies of any complexity are possible here, including the development and testing of new drugs and biotechnological products, the creation of new experimental models.
-The laboratory unit of the Preclinical Translational Research Centre will enable assessing the acute and chronic toxicity of drug compounds, their carcinogenicity, embryo- and immunotoxicity, as well as monitoring drug interaction with specific molecular targets.
+The laboratory unit of the Preclinical Translational Research Centre enables assessing the acute and chronic toxicity of drug compounds, their carcinogenicity, embryo- and immunotoxicity, as well as monitoring drug interaction with specific molecular targets.